gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 accessors, and class predicates and creates the actual metaobjects out of them.
 It leaves the list of generic function instances alone, however, and transitions to the 'braid state.
-While in 'braid, classes are set up but generic functions and methods are still in their early-structure state.
-Hence, we are "braiding" between first-class metaobjects and early generic functions.
+While in 'braid, classes are , generic functions are not and methods are still in their early-structure state.
+Hence, we are "braiding" between first-class metaobjects, partially initialized generic functions, and early methods.
+What happens in between 'braid and 'complete is mostly the definition of many generic functions, and the "real" implementations of methods that had an early version.

 A few other files load while in 'braid.  `generic-functions.lisp` defines hundreds of generic functions used in PCL and CLOS, while